Hi, I am Mieke ...

 Sunbathing turtles in the Bolivian Amazon (Photo by me)

-But to be an effective writer, I felt that skills alone weren't enough and that I had to immerse myself in a variety of micro-lives to better understand the cultures, ecologies, and systems that shape our world.
-As a result, I taught languages and lived in several countries, became a nomad and got a taste of life as a travel photographer, worked in hospitality management, cared for horses, volunteered for animal welfare and educational causes across the globe, worked on a fruit farm, gained valuable experience as a travel editor, organized events, marketing, and website content for environmental organizations, and ran research projects (both independently and in groups.)
+Before I ever set pen to paper professionally, I immersed myself in a variety of micro-lives and micro-careers to better understand the ecologies and systems that shape our world.
+I did this to challenge myself and learn from other cultures, but it has uniquely shaped me as a writer as well.
+I taught languages, got a taste of life as a travel photographer, worked in hospitality management, cared for horses, volunteered for animal welfare and educational causes across the globe, worked on a fruit farm, gained valuable experience as a travel editor, organized events, marketing, and website content for environmental organizations, and ran research projects (both independently and in groups.)

 A student at a school in Sarangkot, Nepal (Photo by me)